SquareGPS/navixy-api/docs/panel-api/resources/dealer/activation_code.md

 #### Errors

-* 201 - Not found in the database - when a tariff with `tariff_id` not found for a current dealer.
+* 201 - Not found in the database - when a plan with `tariff_id` is not found for the current dealer.